-Most days all I want is my delicious oatmeal, but some days call for a special breakfast treat.
+Most days I feel pretty attached to my delicious oatmeal, but some days call for a special breakfast treat.
 Here’s a perfect recipe for a brunch, special occasion, or just a tasty change of pace.
-I recommend taking the extra time to make this simple and incredible fresh corn polenta (especially in the summertime, and uses plant-based almond ricotta for extra cheesiness.
+This simple and easy fresh corn polenta is amazing in the summertime, and uses plant-based almond ricotta for extra cheesiness.
 Top with a fried egg and side of roasted summer veggies and you’ll be happy and satisfied all morning!

 Fresh Corn Polenta